 There are a few heavy-hitter economic reports this week, including the always important GDP.
 We’ll be keeping an eye on that.

 I’m going to close this week with a public service announcement to be extra careful about anything you read this Saturday.
 On this April Fools’ Day, may you be the prankster rather than the pranked.
 If this mortgage and economic stuff isn’t floating your boat, we have plenty of home, money and lifestyle content to share with you if you subscribe to the Zing Blog below.
-Check out this post on the history of April Fools’ Day.
 Have a good week!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.